 At the end of the month in which you sign up, you will receive a new member card, which contains your membership number and a welcome letter.
 You will then begin to regularly receive The Foreign Service Journal on a regular basis beginning the first week of the month.
-And your ability to seek guidance from our Labor Management staff begins immediately!

 I joined AFSA along with my incoming class more than a month ago, but payroll deductions have not taken effect.
 Why not?

 Signing up with your incoming class gives you two months of free membership.
 We do not send in your request for payroll deduction until the two months have passed, giving you two free months on us.

 I'm part of a tandem couple; do both of us need to pay membership dues?

 Yes.
 In order to ensure that we can provide you with top legal guidance, personal assistance with travel vouchers, medical clearances and disciplinary actions, we rely on the full support of all members.
 Additionally, AFSA advocates for all its members collectively on assignments, promotions, travel regulations and other conditions of employment.
 Membership dues are collected to ensure that we can provide the services you expect, in the event that you need us.

 The lifetime membership option was suspended in 2011 and is not currently available.

 How do I find out my membership number?

 Your membership number (and initial join date) is indicated on your membership card which is mailed to you upon joining AFSA.
 In the absence of your membership card, the number can be found on the mailing label of The Foreign Service Journal, above your name.
 Alternatively, please send us an email at firstname.lastname@example.org.

 In order to take advantage of some membership benefits, you may be asked to provide your member number.
 For example, our Zipcar, Ford's Theater, Brooks Brothers, Vonage and magazine discount programs all require proof of membership.
 Scholarship applications also require a member number.